sophiagzf/teamHoward/README.md

-# Team Howard: College Scorecard Data
+# Team Howard: College Scorecard and IPEDS Data
-Instructions for how to load and update College Scorecard data supplemented by IPEDS data.
+Instructions for how to use our data pipeline.
+First, to load and update College Scorecard data supplemented by IPEDS data, and second to generate a financial report given year.

 ## How to Load Data into SQL Database